NewbMiao/dynacasbin/README.md

 	fmt.Println(e.GetPolicy())

-	// Since autoSave is support.No need use SavePolicy(), cause recreate table has latency, will be failed
+	// Since autoSave is support.No need use SavePolicy()
 	//e.SavePolicy()
 }
 ```